The Golf Swing

 technology and how they combine for power drives.

 with the double-pendulum model discussed by Cochran & Stobbs

 1970, mathematical models and engineering models have given us insight

 into how the golf swing works.
 Here is a multi-page survey of important

 the swing, and how each further refinement of the model refined what we

 know about how to swing a golf club.

 Every golf instructor I've ever read or

-heard says you must
+heard says you

 accelerate through impact.